astridx/meinblog/sik/r/how-to-learn-framework/index.md

 ---
-title: "How to learn React, Angular or Vue in 2019?"
+title: 'How to learn React, Angular or Vue in 2019?'
-description: "How to learn React, Vue, Angular or any other framework?
+description: 'How to learn React, Vue, Angular or any other framework?
 For many developers this question pops up every day.
-The article should give actionable guidance on how to escape the analysis paralysis and how to get from consuming to producing by following a simple learning framework ..."
+The article should give actionable guidance on how to escape the analysis paralysis and how to get from consuming to producing by following a simple learning framework ...'
-date: "2018-01-31T13:50:46+02:00"
+date: '2018-01-31T13:50:46+02:00'
-categories: ["Starter", "React", "JavaScript", "Vue", "Angular"]
+categories: ['Starter', 'React', 'JavaScript', 'Vue', 'Angular']
-keywords: ["learn react", "react book", "reactjs book"]
+keywords: ['learn react', 'react book', 'reactjs book']
-hashtags: ["#100DaysOfCode", "#ReactJs,#VueJs,#AngularJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs,#VueJs,#AngularJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />